-Ezekiel bread is a type of sprouted grain bread that is prepared using traditional methods of soaking, sprouting and baking that have been in existence for thousands of years.
+Ezekiel bread is a type of sprouted grain bread that is prepared using traditional methods of soaking, sprouting and baking.
+These methods have been in existence for thousands of years — and for good reason.
 Ezekiel bread is made using sprouted whole grains, legumes and sometimes seeds.
 It contains no sugar, no preservatives and no artificial ingredients, unlike most other commercial breads.

-Compared to breads that don’t contain sprouted grains, Ezekiel bread has more protein, fiber, and absorbable vitamins and minerals.
+Compared to breads that don’t contain sprouted grains, Ezekiel bread nutrition includes more protein, fiber, and absorbable vitamins and minerals.
 It also contains less harmful antinutrients, like phytic acid, and is even less concentrated with gluten.

 Is Ezekiel Bread Gluten-Free?

-Ezekiel bread is not gluten-free because it’s usually made using sprouted ancient wheat grains, barley and rye, all of which contain the protein gluten.
-This is one of the main reasons I don’t recommend everyone make Ezekiel bread a staple of their diet.
+Ezekiel bread is not gluten-free because it’s typically made using sprouted ancient wheat grains, barley and rye, all of which contain the protein gluten.
+This is one of the main reasons it is not recommended that everyone makes Ezekiel bread a staple of his or her diet.

-Research now shows that a large percentage of the general population report that they react negatively to eating gluten and feel better when they remove gluten-containing grains and products from their diet, despite not positively testing for celiac disease or having a confirmed allergy to wheat.
-(1) A gluten intolerance is very common and something altogether different than celiac disease, which is difficult for many people to comprehend.
+Research now shows that a large percentage of the general population reports that it reacts negatively to eating gluten and feels better when removing gluten-containing grains and products from the diet.
+This true even for some people who do not positively test for celiac disease or have a confirmed allergy to wheat.
+(3) A gluten intolerance is very common and something altogether different from celiac disease, which is difficult for many people to comprehend.

-Gluten is also linked to many negative reactions and conditions, including not only Celiac disease, but also irritable bowel syndrome (IBS) and other forms of digestive distress.
-(2) For all the above reasons, gluten-free diets are a big trend nowadays and gluten-free products are springing up all over supermarket shelves.
+Gluten is also linked to many negative reactions and conditions.
+This includes not only Celiac disease, but also irritable bowel syndrome (IBS) and other forms of digestive distress.
+(4) For all the above reasons, gluten-free diets are a big trend nowadays, and gluten-free products are springing up all over supermarket shelves.

-However, many gluten-free products are very highly processed and refined, while being devoid of nutrients.
+However, many gluten-free products are very highly processed and refined, not to mention devoid of nutrients.
 As a result, consuming packaged gluten-free products doesn’t usually solve the root of most digestive problems.

 Ezekiel Bread Nutrition Facts

-According to Food For Life, the makers of one of the most popular types of Ezekiel breads, one slice of Ezekiel 4:9 Sprouted Whole Grain Bread has: (3)
+According to Food For Life, the makers of one of the most popular types of Ezekiel breads, one slice (about 34 grams) of Ezekiel 4:9 Sprouted Whole Grain Bread has about: (5)